vklidu/docker-snmpsim/README.md

 The filename determines the SNMP community name.

-If you want to run snmpsimd with different flags then you can use `EXTRA_FLAGS`, like this:
+If you want to run snmpsimd with more flags then you can use `EXTRA_FLAGS`, like this:

     docker run -v /somewhere/with/snmpwalks:/usr/share/snmpsim/data \
                -p 161:161/udp \